RishabhDevbanshi/Hacktoberfest-2020-Emojipedia/README.md

 # Description

 Ever saw an emoji and thought "Dude!
 What does this emoji mean?
 When can we use this one?"🤔.
-Well, no need to worry now, this EMOJIPEDIA will make your life easier then.
+Well, no need to worry now, this EMOJIPEDIA will make your life easier then😇.
 It gives a brief description about different emojis, so that you need not be limited to those usual emojis and can easily find a perfect emoji for yout imperfect situation😄.

 # Contributing

-1. Fork this repository.
+1. Fork this repository📌.
-2. Clone it to your local computer using <strong>git clone</strong> command.
+2. Clone it to your local computer using <strong>git clone</strong> command 💻🖥️.
-3. Install all dependencies using <strong>npm install</strong>
+3. Install all dependencies using <strong>npm install</strong>🧮.
-4. Make required changes and improvements.
+4. Make required changes and improvements🧠.
-5. Make a pull request .
+5. Make a pull request✌️.

 <h5>Don't forget to give this repository a STAR.⭐</h5>